JesseIsNulled/AWS-Email-Sender/README.md

 Prepare your email list file (emails.txt) with a list of email addresses.

-To start the Mass-AWS-Sender.py, simply run the provided .bat file
+To start the Mass-AWS-Sender.py, simply edit the run.bat for the .py path and run the provided .bat file, This could also be used for the Template creator script.